Father and son watching Scotland match in Germany ‘confident’ team will win

 “The general feeling between the Scotland fans and the locals has been superb,” he added.

-It is not the first time the teenager has attended international football tournaments.
+It is not the first time Aleks has attended international football tournaments.

-He has been to matches for the 2014 Fifa World Cup in Brazil and the 2018 Fifa World Cup in Russia, amongst others.
+He has been to matches for the 2014 World Cup in Brazil and the 2018 World Cup in Russia, amongst others.

-Lifelong football fan Mr Meiklejohn has accompanied his son of these trips, and been to several other including the 1998 Fifa World Cup in France.
+Lifelong football fan Mr Meiklejohn has accompanied his son on the trips, and has been to several others including the 1998 World Cup in France.

-The pair plan on returning home on June 24 and if Scotland get through the qualifiers, they plan on returning to Germany.
+The pair plan on returning home on June 24 and if Scotland get through the qualifiers, they will be back to Germany.